 In the business of web design, to not worry where the next client comes from, is a lie.
-It’s not a concern only if you build a very good portfolio, gather enough experience over time and possess certain level of notoriety in your industry.
+It’s not concern only if you build a very good portfolio, gather enough experience over time and possess a certain level of notoriety in your industry.
 To get a healthy and consistent flow of clients is a great struggle unto itself.
-Comparatively it’s far easier to challenge a Bear to a fight.
+Comparatively, it’s far easier to challenge a Bear to a fight.

 If this task sounds daunting to you already then perhaps you should turn around form this stressful business right away and start rethinking about your life plan.

 I hope the naysayers are long gone after laying eyes on the previous statement.
 Getting down to the topic at hand.
 To get clients is not an easy task.
 In the absence of clients you don’t have any job to do; let alone make any money.